 An Invisible Illness - MS

 If you have an "invisible illness" like MS, you know how difficult it can be to explain it to someone who has no idea what it's like.
 In the beginning of my husband, Cir's, illness, he was like that.
-He "looked good" on the outside - strong, handsome, healthy, to anyone he met and even to those who had known him for years, like his family who didn't live with him everyday.
+He "looked good" on the outside - strong, handsome, healthy, to anyone he met and even to those who had known him for years, like his family who didn't live with him every day.

 And, I have to admit, it was sometimes difficult for me to understand what fatigue or balance issues felt like on an ongoing basis.
-When he had a full-time job and still helped teach a martial arts class, I felt jaded when we planned extra activities that he would cancel at the last minute.
-I would try to make him feel bad about disappointing the children once again when he made promises he couldn't keep.
+When he had a full-time job and still helped teach a martial arts class, I felt jaded when we planned extra activities that he would cancel at the very last minute.
+I would try to make him feel bad about disappointing the children once again when he made promises he knew he couldn't keep.

 He would make a really big deal about the decorative rugs I thought were so necessary to my decor scheme.
 Yet, when I finally "got it", I find myself in the same predicament, trying to explain the invisible symptoms that go hand in hand with multiple sclerosis to people who have no idea what it means to have MS.